Need more energy, tired all the time, just feeling blah?

-If this sounds like you, the simple answer could be by eating a few feel good foods.
+If this sounds like you, the simple answer could be by eating a few feel-good foods.

 You’ve heard of the saying you are what you eat.
 But did you also know that what you eat can affect your mental health?
-Food can have an affect on our mood, behaviour and emotions.
+Food can have an effect on our mood, behaviour and emotions.

 Good nutrition is vital for mental health; it plays an important role in the development, management and prevention of specific mental health problems such as depression, schizophrenia, ADHD, dementia and Alzheimer’s disease.

 Research has shown that having too many processed foods which are high in fat, sugar and excess calories coupled with reduced intake of fresh whole foods can lead to nutrient deficiencies.
 This not only increases whole-body oxidative stress that is linked to issues such as weight gain, cardiovascular disease, diabetes, a relationship has also been shown with mental health conditions and emotional decline.

 Feeling better inside and out with more vitality is possible sooner than you think.